 One of the 'grass moths', this species had not been recorded in the county since the 19th century until a specimen was

 light-trapped at Rough Bank in July 2020.
 The wings are sandy-brown, usually with some darker line markings

 which can be obscure.
 It is typically found in dry grassy habitats in July and August.
 (1 record)

 - 70.117 Drab Looper (Minoa murinata).
 Recorded in many woodland areas in the county.
 The larval

 foodplant is Wood Spurge.
 Adults fly in the daytime, with most records from mid May to early July but some

 from a partial second generation until late August.
-Photo above right.
+Photo below left.

 - 70.165 Pimpinel Pug (Eupithecia pimpinellata).
 Looking very similar to several other species of Pug moth,

 its larvae feed on Burnet-saxifrage.
 Recorded at a few other Glos. sites since 2000, with records from mid July to late August.
 Photo above right.